Elevation: 10,740 ft

 Climbing and access information for this peak is on Page 311 of the book.
 Larry Prescott and Livingston Douglas contributed the updates set out herein.
 Updated December 2019

-North Creek Route, (Class 3) First Winter Ascent by Larry Prescott.
+North Creek Route, Class 3 by Larry Prescott

 I was on the trail heading into the canyon at 7:30AM.
 The temperature was 16 degrees.
 The forecast called for a sunny day with temperatures getting barely above freezing.
 Just what I was looking for after last week’s attempt of Mount Church.